4.8 out of 5 Stars on TrustPilot

 • Pigments: Some compounds may contain pigments to impart colour to the compound, which could be advantageous in certain aesthetic or functional applications.

-This foundational layer is pivotal for the longevity and quality of the overall flooring system, as it rectifies substrate irregularities, preventing future issues such as cracking, debonding, or uneven wear in the final floor covering.
+This foundational layer is pivotal for the longevity and quality of the overall flooring system.
+It rectifies substrate irregularities, preventing future issues such as cracking, debonding, or uneven wear in the final floor covering.

 Types of self-levelling compounds

 There are three major types of self-levelling compounds.
 Understanding their composition dictates their use.
-Residential properties and commercial spaces will have different requirements, however, the ultimate goal is to achieve dimensionally stable and level surfaces.
+For example, residential properties and commercial spaces will have different requirements.
+However, the ultimate goal is to achieve dimensionally stable and level surfaces.

 Water-based compounds